cindy-xyi/rviz_movable_text_test/README.md

-Little Plugin for testing the Rviz MovableText.
+Little Catkin Package / Rviz Plugin for testing the Rviz MovableText.
 You have in the sample texts folder a file with a couple paragraphs to copy paste to test cases with several lines.
 The value for Vertical Aligment and Horizontal Alignment correspond to the values of the enum